orionrobots/orionrobots.github.io/_posts/2022-07-25-tiny-toolkit-drill-bit-tray.md

 ---
 Jarkman, the person who inspired my tiny toolkit suggested making and 3D Printing a tray so the bits are less likely to escape into the toolbag.
 This is building on the [Drill bits holder](https://orionrobots.co.uk/robot%20building/2022/07/24/tiny-drill-bits-for-tiny-toolkit.html) I made yesterday.

 I've used FreeCAD to make such a thing.
-I started by making a drawing of the original part for dimensions, and using that to draw the second aprt.
+I started by making a drawing of the original part for dimensions, and using that to draw the second part.
 I've not reliably found a way to sketch a new part related to/constrained by a first part in FreeCAD yet - I just have to sketch another part using the output dimensions from the first to constrain it.
 I'm probably still getting up to speed on FreeCAD.

 ![freecad-tiny-drillbit-tray.png]({{site.baseurl}}/galleries/freecad-tiny-drillbit-tray.png)

-I based the vertical dimension on using the calipers (handilly in the same toolkit pocket as the drills) to measure the longest one.
+I based the vertical dimension on using the calipers (handily in the same toolkit pocket as the drills) to measure the longest one.

 ## My observations while making this